Hankasuarus1/D3/PLAN.md

 ## D3.d: Gameplay across real-world space and time

-Key technical challenges: Persist game across page closes; control player movement via real-world geolocation.\
+Key technical challenges: Persist game state across page closes; control player movement via real-world geolocation.\
 Key gameplay challenge: Support multiple play sessions, some with real movement and some with simulated movement.

 ### Steps

+#### State persistence across sessions

+- [x] Design a serializable game state format (hand token, player position, win flag, cells)
-- [ ] Implement game state serialization to JSON (Memento-style snapshot)
+- [x] Implement `saveGameState` to write JSON into `localStorage`
-- [ ] Save game state to `localStorage` at key moments (e.g., after each interaction)
-- [ ] Load and restore game state from `localStorage` on page load
+- [x] Implement `loadGameState` to restore state on page load
+- [x] Ensure `saveGameState` is called after important actions (pickup, drop, merge, movement, win)
+- [ ] Manually test: refresh the page and confirm that player position, hand token, and modified cells are preserved

+#### Real-world and simulated movement

+- [x] Keep simulated player movement via right-click on the map
+- [x] Add a “Enable GPS tracking” button in the UI
-- [ ] Use `navigator.geolocation` to set player position from the device’s GPS
+- [x] Use `navigator.geolocation.watchPosition` to update the player’s in-game position from the device GPS
-- [ ] Provide a fallback/simulation mode for testing on desktop without real movement
+- [x] Update UI text to show GPS status (off, tracking, error)
+- [ ] Manually test GPS on a real device (or emulator) to confirm that walking around moves the in-game player

+#### Combined gameplay across sessions

+- [ ] Play at least two sessions:
+  - [ ] Session 1: move, collect, and merge tokens, then close the tab
-- [ ] Test gameplay across multiple sessions: close the tab and reopen, verify persistence
+  - [ ] Session 2: reopen the page and verify that the world, player position, and inventory match where you left off
+- [ ] Confirm that both GPS movement and right-click movement work after reloading

+#### Cleanup & commit

+- [ ] Do at least one cleanup-only commit for D3.d (no new features, just code quality/docs)
-- [ ] Final cleanup commit + `(D3.d complete)` marker commit
+- [ ] Add a commit with a clear message marking D3.d completion (e.g. `(D3.d complete)`)